Skip to main content

 Decide on the schema for the collection you wish to import your dataset into.
 This involves selecting which fields to include from the dataset.

+The following code creates a collection schema with all possible data types.
 In addition, the schema disables the primary field from automatically incrementing and enables dynamic fields.

 from pymilvus import MilvusClient, DataType